cylc/cylc-admin/docs/proposal-rose-suite-run.md

 ### Suite Validation

 The `rose suite-run` command calls `cylc validate --strict` by default.
-Automatic suite validation should become the default behaviour for `cylc run` and `cylc reload`.
-Things to consider:
+Automatic suite validation should become the default behaviour for the new command, as well as for `cylc reload`.
-* `rose suite-run` does not currently validate Rose apps against their metadata.
-Rose apps should be validated against their metadata by default, but a `cylc-validate.yml` (or similar) should be available to allow the user to customize the extent of the validation, or disable it althogethr.
-  At present Rose offers three validations, with associated time trade-offs:
-    * Built-in (fast)
-    * Fail-if Warn-if (fastish)
-    * Macros (slow)

-* Creators of largers suites may want to turn this because the validation process will be too slow.

 ### Rationalise Suite Start Up Commands